 Foods and drinks can also be considered auspicious or unlucky, and some are believed to have powerful symbolism for important days and events.

-- Noodles: Long noodles are auspicious of a long life, and you should never cut noodles or risk shortening your life.
+- Noodles: Long noodles are auspicious for a long life, and you should never cut noodles or risk shortening your life.

 - Oranges: The round golden shape of an orange is considered a symbol of gold and represents blessings and prosperity.

-- Whole chicken and fish: A chicken and fish should be cooked whole and served whole.
+- Chicken and fish: A chicken and fish should be cooked whole and served whole.
 Both are a symbol of family unity.

 - Spring rolls: The golden fried spring rolls are symbols of gold ingots, and bring money luck.

 - Tea: Serving a visitor tea is the social sign that the visit is coming to an end.